Non-Commutative Geometry, Categories and Quantum Physics: Applications to Physics.

 Although pregeometrical speculations, in western philosophy, probably date as far back as Pythagoras, their first modern incarnation probably starts with J.~Wheeler's ``pregeometries''~\cite{Wh1,MLP} and ``it from bit''~\cite{Wh2} proposals.

 R.~Geroch~\cite{Ge}, with his Einstein algebras, was the first to suggest a ``transition'' from spaces to algebras in order to solve the problem of ``singularities'' in general relativity.

-The fundamental idea that space-time can be completely recovered from the specification of suitable states of the system, has been the subject of scattered speculations in algebraic quantum field theory in the past by A.~Ocneanu~\footnote{As reported in A.~Jadczyk~\cite{Ja}.}, S.~Doplicher~\cite{Do0}, U.~Bannier~\cite{Ban}, in the ``geometric modular action'' program~\footnote{See D.~Buchholz-S.~Summers~\cite{BuS,BS2}, D.~Buchholz-M.~Florig-S.~Summers~\cite{BFS}, D.~Buchholz-O.~Dreyer-M.~Florig-S.~Summers~\cite{BDFS}, for details.} by S.~Summers-R.~White~\cite{SuW} and in the ``modular localization'' context (see R.~Brunetti-D.~Guido-R.~Longo~\cite{BGL} and references therein) has been conjectured by N.~Pinamonti~\cite{Pi}.
+The fundamental idea that space-time can be recovered from the specification of suitable states of the system, has been the subject of scattered speculations in algebraic quantum field theory in the past by A.~Ocneanu~\footnote{As reported in A.~Jadczyk~\cite{Ja}.}, S.~Doplicher~\cite{Do0}, U.~Bannier~\cite{Ban} and, in the ``modular localization program'' (see R.~Brunetti-D.~Guido-R.~Longo~\cite{BGL} and references therein), has been conjectured by N.~Pinamonti~\cite{Pi}.

+Extremely important rigorous results including a complete reconstruction of Minkowski space-time~\cite{SuW} have been achieved in the ``geometric modular action'' program by D.~Buchholz-S.~J.~Summers (see D.~Buchholz-S.~J.~Summers~\cite{BuS,BS2}, D.~Buchholz-M.~Florig-S.~J.~Summers~\cite{BFS}, D.~Buchholz-O.~Dreyer-M.~Florig-S.~J.~Summers~\cite{BDFS}, for details and S.~J.~Summers~\cite{Su2} for an excellent review and additional references).

-More recently the idea has gained importance in the attempts to reconstruct quantum physics from quantum information (among others, J.~Bub-R.~Clifton-H.~Halvorson~\cite{BCH}, A.~Grinbaum~\cite{Gri1,Gri2,Gri3,Gri4} and especially C.~Rovelli's suggestion~\cite[section~5.6.4]{Ro}), but it is still an unsolved problem.
+More recently the idea has gained importance in the light of attempts to reconstruct quantum physics from operationally founded quantum information (among others, J.~Bub-R.~Clifton-H.~Halvorson~\cite{BCH}, A.~Grinbaum~\cite{Gri1,Gri2,Gri3,Gri4} and especially C.~Rovelli's suggestion~\cite[section~5.6.4]{Ro}), but in its full generality, the recostruction of space-time is still an unsolved problem.

-\begin{itemize} \item[$\looparrowright$] This is probably because only now the Araki-Haag-Kastler axiomatization has been suitably extended to incorporate general covariance (R.~Brunetti-K.~Fredenhagen-R.~Verch~\cite{BFV}), but there are, in our opinion, other fundamental issues that need to be addressed in a completely unconventional way and that are related to the ``philosophical interpretation'' of states and observables in the theory in ``atemporal-covariant'' context (following ideas of C.~Isham and collaborators~\cite{I3,I4,IL0,IL1,ILSS}, C.~Rovelli and collaborators~\cite{Ro,Ro3,RR,MPR}, J.~Hartle~\cite{Hart}, L.~Hardy~\cite{Har1,Har2,Har3}, J.~Dawling-S.~Jay Olson~\cite{DJO1,DJO2}). \end{itemize}
+\begin{itemize} \item[$\looparrowright$] This is probably because only now the Araki-Haag-Kastler axiomatization has been suitably extended to incorporate general covariance (R.~Brunetti-K.~Fredenhagen-R.~Verch~\cite{BFV}), but there are, in our opinion, other fundamental issues that need to be addressed in a completely unconventional way and that are related to the ``philosophical interpretation'' of states and observables in the theory in ``atemporal-covariant'' context (following ideas of C.~Isham and collaborators~\cite{I3,I4,IL0,IL1,ILSS}, C.~Rovelli and collaborators~\cite{Ro,Ro3,RR,MPR}, J.~Hartle~\cite{Hart}, L.~Hardy~\cite{Har1,Har2,Har3}, J.~Dowling-S.~Jay Olson~\cite{DJO1,DJO2}). \end{itemize}

 That essential information about the underlying space-time is already contained in the algebra of observables of the system (and its Hilbert space representation) is clearly indicated by R.~Feynman-F.~Dyson~\cite{Dy} reconstruction of Maxwell equations (and hence of the Poincar\'e group of symmetries) from the commutation relations of ordinary non-relativistic quantum mechanics of a free particle, an argument recently revised and extended to non-commutative configuration spaces by T.~Kopf-M.~Paschke~\cite{P0,KP3}.